 - Grains - Can't find farro?
 Try using quinoa, brown rice, barley, or even freekeh in its place.

 - Greens - Not a kale fan?
-Mix in your fave lettuce instead, like baby greens or arugula.
+Mix in your fave lettuce instead, like baby greens, spinach, or arugula.
 Just keep in mind that lettuce won't hold up as well as hearty kale, and it doesn't need massaging like the kale does.
 If you think you'll have leftovers, store the greens separately (then serve the salad over them, instead of mixed together).

 - Cheese - Feel free to add your fave cheese if you're not feeling the feta.
 I've made it with Parmesan cheese before, and it was so good.
 Crumbled goat cheese, blue cheese, or even sharp white cheddar would also be tasty.